Items filtered by date: April 2024

 Gout, often characterized by sudden and intense joint pain, is a type of inflammatory arthritis that predominantly affects men.
 This condition occurs when uric acid levels in the blood become elevated, leading to the formation of urate crystals in the joints.
 Men are more susceptible to gout than women, with the risk increasing with age.
 Several factors contribute to this gender disparity, including hormonal differences, genetic predisposition, and lifestyle factors such as diet and alcohol consumption.
 The symptoms of gout typically appear in the joint of the big toe, causing swelling, redness, and extreme pain, although other joints may also be affected.
 Beyond the physical discomfort, gout can have a significant impact on quality of life, leading to decreased mobility, increased risk of disability, and psychological distress.
 Managing gout involves a combination of medication, lifestyle modifications, and dietary changes aimed at reducing uric acid levels and preventing recurrent attacks.
 If you have experienced one or more gout attacks, it is suggested that you are under the care of a podiatrist who can help you manage this condition.

 Gout is a foot condition that requires certain treatment and care.
-If you are seeking treatment, contact one of our podiatrists from In Step Podiatry Center.
-Our doctors will treat your foot and ankle needs.
+If you are seeking treatment, contact Queen Mbanuzue, DPM from In Step Podiatry Center.
+Our doctor will treat your foot and ankle needs.

 What Is Gout?